 Next, add it to the page/post where you want to display the frontend lists.

-Click Update or Publish to save the page.
-Now, the list is ready to be viewed on the frontend of your website.
-Visit the page/post on your website’s frontend.
+Click “Update” or “Publish” to save the page.
+Once your form has the entries, you can view the list on the frontend of your website.
+Visit the page/post on your website’s front end.
 The list will display entries based on your configuration.

 Frontend View: